Grevillea helmsiae

-Grevillea helmsiae, commonly known as Helms' grevillea, is a species of flowering plant in the family Proteaceae and is endemic to Queensland.
+Grevillea helmsiae, commonly known as Helms' grevillea, is a species of flowering plant in the family Proteaceae and is endemic to Queensland, Australia.
 It is a shrub or tree with elliptic to narrowly egg-shaped leaves with the narrower end towards the base and small clusters of white to cream-coloured flowers with a green style.

 Description

 Grevillea helmsiae is a shrub or tree that typically grows to a height of 3–10 m.
 Its leaves are elliptic to narrowly egg-shaped with the narrower end towards the base, 50–200 mm long and 7–40 mm wide, the lower surface silky-hairy.
 The flowers are arranged in small clusters 20–45 mm long on the ends of branches, the rachis 4–20 mm long.
 The flowers are white to cream-coloured with a green style, the pistil 12.5–20 mm long and hairy.
 Flowering occurs from October to April and the fruit is a flattened elliptic follicle 20–31 mm long.